jimatas/Zift/Readme.md

     .Filter("Name ^= 'Gaming' && Products:count > 0");
 ```

-> All expressions are null-safe by default — null collections and missing properties will not cause runtime errors.
+> Null-safe expression handling can be enabled via configuration to prevent errors on missing properties or null collections.

 ### 5.4.
 Expression Syntax Overview